axibase/atsd-use-cases/workshop/technical-writing.md

 Technical writing is one of the four primary expressions of written language, these forms are known as different things to different people but the general concept is usually the same across languages and nations:

 * **Creative / Narrative Writing:** Fictional or non-fictional writing meant to serve an entertaining or informative purpose by telling a story or recounting an event.
-* **Pursuasive Writing:** Fictional or non-fictional writing meant to convince the reader of an opinion, or at least consider a new viewpoint.
+* **Persuasive Writing:** Fictional or non-fictional writing meant to convince the reader of an opinion, or at least consider a new viewpoint.
 * **Academic / Scientific Writing:** Non-fictional writing meant to define and defend a thesis / hypothesis for the intellectual community.
 * **Technical / Expository Writing:** Non-fictional writing meant to explain a process or product, the advantages therein, and its usage for an unfamiliar audience.